 Factor #10: Does the real rate of U.S. economic growth, as measured in GDP, meet or exceed 3 percent annually?

-The data bases for Factor #10 are found at: 1) Bureau of Economic Analysis (BEA), Department of Commerce, here, Table 1 under “Tables Only,” under the heading “Gross Domestic Product” here (historical data); 2) Congressional Budget Office, “The Budget and Economic Outlook: 2021 to 2031,” February 2021, p.
-12, here.
+The data bases for Factor #10 are found at: 1) Bureau of Economic Analysis (BEA), Department of Commerce, here, Table 1 under “Tables Only,” under the heading “Gross Domestic Product” at here (historical data); 2) Congressional Budget Office, “The Budget and Economic Outlook: 2022 to 2032,” May 2022, p.
+23, at here.

 Factor #11: Has Congress enacted a law prohibiting the Treasury from resorting to “extraordinary measures” in the future?

 This is a purely qualitative factor.
 Therefore, there are neither data bases, nor formulas, nor graphs associated with Factor #11.
 It adjusts the minute hand on the Debt Default Clock on the basis of the legislative actions, or the lack thereof, taken by Congress in the applicable legislative period.
 Specifically, if either house of Congress has passed such a bill during the congressional session in operation at the time of a review, it will buy one minute away from midnight.
 If such a law is enacted and remains on the books at the time of the applicable review by the Review Committee, it will buy two minutes from midnight.
 Since current law permits the Treasury to undertake extraordinary measures and Congress has taken no action to prohibit the use of them, Factor #11 continues to buy no minutes from midnight.